AdaCore/training_material/courses/rust_essentials/030_types_and_values/02_variables.rst

   - **Label** - variable's name (e.g., :rust:`score`)
   - **Contents** - value (e.g., :rust:`100`)

-- We create a variable with the :rust:`let` keyword
+- Create a variable with the :rust:`let` keyword

   - This **binds** a name to a value

 .. code:: rust

-  // We are binding 'apples' to the value 5 let apples = 5;
+  // Bind 'apples' to the value 5 let apples = 5;

-  // We are binding 'person' to the value 'Alice' let person = "Alice";
+  // Bind 'person' to the value 'Alice' let person = "Alice";

 -------------------------------------